ewenme/ewenthemes/README.md

   facet_wrap(~class, scales="free") +
   labs(
     title="Spectral Test",
-    subtitle="This is a subtitle to see the how it looks in Spectral", caption="Source: ewenthemes"
+    subtitle="This is a subtitle to see how it looks in Spectral", caption="Source: ewenthemes"
   ) +
   theme_ewen_sp()